Supasheet.

 Overview

 Supasheet ships a generic comments system — any record in any table can have a comment thread without you adding new columns or migrations.
-Comments are stored centrally in supasheet.comments and gated by a dedicated permission, so you can decide on a per-table basis who can discuss what.
+Comments are stored centrally in supasheet.comments, and access to a table's comment thread is simply whatever SELECT privilege already exists on that table — there's nothing extra to configure per table.

 The schema is defined in supabase/migrations/20260514000001_comments.sql.